-Here we estimate the range of the charge of the Q balls which decay into positron at present time.
+Here we estimate the range of the charge of the Q balls which decay into positrons at present time.
 Since the charge decreasing rate of the Q ball is given by

-where ${\cal A}=\sqrt{2}\pi^2 \zeta M_F/3$ is a constant depending on $M_F$ (See Eq.(\ref{decayrate})).
-Then the evolution of the charge reads as \cite{Kasuya:2022cko}
+where ${\cal A}=\sqrt{2}\pi^2 \zeta M_F/3$ is a constant depending on $M_F$ [see Eq.(\ref{decayrate})], then the evolution of the charge reads as \cite{Kasuya:2022cko}

 where $Q_i$ is the initial charge of the Q ball and $\tau(Q)=4Q^{5/4}/5{\cal A}$ is the lifetime of the Q ball with the charge $Q$.

 The decaying Q balls which contribute to the production of positrons at present must satisfy the condition $\tau(Q_{\rm D}) -\tau(Q_x) \lesssim t_0 \lesssim \tau(Q_{\rm D})$ with $x=e^+$ or $\mu$.
 This implies that the span of the time is $\Delta t=\tau(Q_x)$.
 Since